cysouw/diathesis/text/c08_infinitive.md

 ### Identifying the infinitive

 The German infinitive [cf. @duden2009: 443] is straigtforwardly identified as a wordform ending in *-en* [@next a] with an allomorph *-n* after stems ending in *-el/er* [@next b].
 This infinitive is considered to be the citation form of a verb, for example occurring as the index entry in dictionaries.
 Note that there is a widespread syncretism between the infinitive and the finite 1st and 3rd person plural present form of most verbs.
-For example, the wordform *werden* in [@next c] is a fintite 1st plural, while *laufen* is an infinitive.
+For example, the wordform *werden* in [@next c] is a finite 1st plural, while *laufen* is an infinitive.
 This can be ascertained by changing the subject to the singular [@next d], which shows the different agreement of the finite form *werde*, while the infinitive *laufen* does not change.

 ::: ex
 - lauf-en, versteh-en, werd-en